zapier/zapier-platform/docs/cli.md

 **Usage**: `zapier team:add EMAIL ROLE [MESSAGE]`

-These users come in two levels:
+These users come in three levels:

   * `admin`, who can edit everything about the integration